St. Louis Style Pizza

 Top with your favorite toppings.

-Sprinkle with italian seasoning.
+Sprinkle with italian seasoning if you would like.

 Bake 10-12 minutes or until cheese is bubbling and crust is golden and crispy.